egaba/ember-yup/README.md

 Validation libraries have a similar goal in mind: to ensure that only valid data makes its way to the database.

-`ember-changeset` was developed to circumvent with issues caused by components using 2-way binding (such as `{{input}}`).
+`ember-changeset` was developed to circumvent issues caused by components using 2-way binding (such as `{{input}}`).
-By having the application interface with a `changeset` layer, only valid data could be set on the underlying object.
-With `ember-changeset-validations`, Changesets could read ValidationMaps to determine whether changes were valid for a given set of data.
+To ensure that the underlying object never becomes invalid, this library adds a layer inbetween the object and the application, called a `changeset`.
+By having the application interface this `changeset` layer, it guarantees that only valid data could be set on the underlying object.
+With `ember-changeset-validations`, Changesets could read ValidationMaps to determine whether changes are valid for a given set of data.

-Unlike `ember-changeset`, this library embraces usage of observers and computed properties.
-Validations occur after values have been updated in the underlying object, allowing applications to interface directly with the underlying data object, while still being able to read data validity.
+Unlike `ember-changeset`, this library validates **after** values have been updated in the underlying object.
+It allows this library to embrace usage of observers and computed properties.
+It doesn't have an opinion on how you set your data in your app, but can still ensure that you're sending valid data to the database.

 ## Contributing